Customer Specialist Visa Sponsorship Jobs in Hawaii

 Which visa types are most common for customer specialist roles in Hawaii?

-The H-1B is the most common visa for customer specialist positions that require a bachelor's degree in a relevant field, such as business, communications, or information systems.
+The H-1B visa is the most common visa for customer specialist positions that require a bachelor's degree in a relevant field, such as business, communications, or information systems.
 Some roles at multinational companies may qualify for L-1B intracompany transfers.
 Candidates from Australia may have access to the E-3 visa, which follows a similar specialty occupation standard without a lottery.

 Which cities in Hawaii have the most customer specialist sponsorship jobs?